Travel Alerts, Notices & Warnings

 University Travel Restrictions

 Students and GME trainees are required to submit a petition for an exemption to the University Policy on Student International Travel if they plan to travel to or through destinations named in a University Travel Restriction.
 Restrictions are reviewed biannually or sooner if there is a material change in health, safety, or security conditions.

 US Centers for Disease Control (CDC): Travel Notices

 The CDC issues three levels of Travel Health Notifications - Watch Level 1, Alert Level 2, and Warning Level 3.
 All levels are listed here, but the University only limits travel to destinations with a Warning Level 3.
-Student travelers are required to submit a petition for an exemption to the University Policy on Student International Travel if they plan to travel to a region or country listed as CDC Warning Level 3.
+Student and GME trainee travelers are required to submit a petition for an exemption to the University Policy on Student International Travel if they plan to travel to a region or country listed as CDC Warning Level 3.

 Department of Treasury: Sanctioned Countries

 U.S. Department of Treasury Sanction Programs and Country Information